v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 `[multijoinbuilder].addJoin(GroupByFlowBuilder<K2, B> flow, BiConsumer<T, B> setter)`

+An optional join can be specified.
+The optional will be null in the target instance until a key match is found

+`[multijoinbuilder].addOptionalJoin(GroupByFlowBuilder<K2, B> flow, BiConsumer<T, B> setter)`

 The GroupBy data flow is created by calling

 `[multijoinbuilder].dataFlow()`

-The example joins three groupBy data flows for a person, using the String name as a key.
+The example joins four groupBy data flows for a person, using the String name as a key.
 When a matching join is found individual item are set on MergedData instance.
+Dependents are an optional requirement for the join, so is not required to publish a MergedData record to the flow.

 The MergedData instance is added to the GroupBy data flow keyed by name.
 The multi join data flow can be operated on as any normal flow, in this case we are mapping the value with a pretty printing function.

 {% highlight java %}